-To ensure that academic programs run as smoothly as possible, students should consult with their Graduate Coordinator (see title page for name and contact information), if there are additional questions regarding the policies outlined in this handbook, or the ASU Graduate College requirements.
-Students can schedule an advising phone appointment, or meet in-person (if the student is local or in the area).
-Additionally, ASU Online has success support staff that help connect students with the ASU Online and online resources.
-Any academic questions or concerns regarding grades, plan of study, academic probation, graduation, etc. should be addressed through your Graduate Coordinator.
+To ensure that academic programs run as smoothly as possible, students should consult with their graduate support coordinator, if there are additional questions regarding the policies outlined in this handbook, or the ASU Graduate College requirements.
+Students can schedule an advising phone appointment, or meet inperson (if the student is local or in the area).
+Additionally, ASU Online has success coaches that discuss success strategies and help connect students with online resources.
+Any academic questions or concerns regarding grades, plan of study, academic probation, graduation, etc. should be addressed through your graduate support coordinator.